duke-git/lancet/docs/slice.md

 }
 ```

 ### <span id="ForEachWithBreak">ForEachWithBreak</span>

-<p>Iterates over elements of slice and invokes function for each element, when iteratee return true, will break the for each loop.</p>
+<p>Iterates over elements of slice and invokes function for each element, when iteratee return false, will break the for each loop.</p>

 <b>Signature:</b>